In a war in which offensive operations are equally challenging for both sides, winning is not losing.

 Decoding the dynamics in the ongoing war

 In the current Ukraine-Russia conflict, the battlefield has become increasingly transparent, or visible, especially within a distance of 10-15 km away from the contact line.
-Additionally, there has been an increased proliferation of weapons systems that are integrated with assets, forming ground- and air-based reconnaissance-firing and reconnaissance-strike complexes.
+Additionally, there has been an increased proliferation of weapons systems that are integrated with intelligence assets, forming ground- and air-based reconnaissance-firing and reconnaissance-strike complexes.

 Both Ukraine and Russia have these crucial technologies.
-The result is a confrontation reminiscent of the Front in 1915-1917 where the frontlines moved at a very slow rate despite the tremendous efforts made by both sides.
+The result is a confrontation reminiscent of the Western Front in 1915-1917 where the frontlines moved at a very slow rate despite the tremendous efforts made by both sides.

 Various reconnaissance-firing/reconnaissance-strike systems on both sides, coupled with the inability to establish and exploit air dominance, have made it easier to detect and neutralize concentrations of forces than to quietly amass and employ the necessary forces – a critical prerequisite for successful offensive operations.